When it comes to swollen lymph nodes in dogs, proper diagnostic testing is important considering the risks for serious conditions such as lymphoma.

 This is the quickest, less costly and least invasive procedure ( in most cases, no sedation is needed) and often the first most vets rely on when a dog presents with swollen lymph nodes.

-Once the pathologist gets the sample, he/she will look at the cells and determine if the lymph nodes are just reactive or affected by cancer.
+Afterward, the cells are looked at and one can determine if the lymph nodes are just reactive or affected by cancer.

 Did you know?
 While a dog's fine needle aspirate may generally cost around $200 a dog biopsy may cost closer to $500 to $800 since it requires sedation/anesthesia.